bernie-skipole/indi/docs/source/index.rst

 indiredis - an INDI Client
 ==========================

-Status: In development, numeric 'step' handling still being written, Blobs still to be done.
+Status: In development, Blobs still to be done.

 .. toctree::
    :maxdepth: 2